Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 !!! note
-    This option only works on cards formatted with JPMN's `{jpmn-pitch-accent-positions}` marker.
+    This option only works on cards formatted with JPMN's `{jpmn-pitch-accent-positions}` helper.
     This means this option will not work on old cards that were imported to the `JPMN` format.

 ---